 His gaze held a hint of self-satisfaction.
 Lindsay kept her similar response in check.
 Whatever else he may be and whatever his motives were, Adrian Mitchell was a challenge she relished.

 Covers Galore!
-As of the start of 2015, A Touch of Crimson has been published in five other countries, and the covers are varied and gorgeous.
+A Touch of Crimson has been published in many other countries, and the covers are varied and gorgeous.
 Check them out!

 The feather cover is not the original cover.
 The original cover illustration was created by artist Tony Mauro.
 Sylvia is such a fan of his work that she asked for him specifically.
 She was very excited when the publisher’s art department granted her wish.

 More to Explore!
 Find out more via Sylvia’s Q&A and all the Bonus Material and Extras below.
 Scroll and enjoy!

 Sylvia compiled the vignettes and character interviews she wrote as part of A Touch of Crimson‘s blog tour into one FREE document (with a really hot cover): Adrian: Bonus Material for A Touch of Crimson.

 The book is set in Anaheim, because that’s my hometown.

 Lindsay works in hotels, which is also based off of my own life.
 Before I joined the military, I worked in hospitality.